samelamin/deprecated-blog/_posts/2016-03-14-TDD on VSCode.md

 npm install gulp-shell -g
 npm install gulp-watch -g
 ```

+*FYI there is also a gulp plugin for ASP.NET 5 [here](https://www.npmjs.com/package/gulp-dnx) that does this and more but for the purposes of this tutorial I thought it best to keep it simple*

 Next we will set up a build task, if you press Ctrl+Shift+B VS Code will complain and say no task runner is configured, click on "Configure Now".
 This will create a **tasks.json** file.
 Here is where we will define what tasks to run.
 Replace the contents of the file with the JSON below